 How do you know if it’s burnout, or something else?

-Because burnout doesn’t have a strict set of criteria, it’s vital to exclude other mental or physical illnesses in individuals who appear burnt-out.
+They will tend to show some of the symptoms described earlier.
+But it’s not always simple to diagnose.
 Symptoms of burnout overlap with many other conditions, including sleep disorders, depression, endocrine abnormalities, nutritional deficiencies, cancer, and many more.
 It is essential that a doctor is involved in a comprehensive assessment prior to diagnosis and treatment for burnout.

 Is burnout your fault?